spyoungtech/json-five/README.md

 - [ ] support manipulation of json model (e.g. to add/edit comments)
 - [ ] dump json model with comments
 - [ ] preserve comments when loading json5 (round-trip support)

+...

+- [ ] Optimize with a C/Cython version